 3) Burlington Arcade

 Even though prams are now allowed, Burlington Arcade remains a favorite for the rich and famous.
-Linton said that he had even seen Rihanna there buying perfume there.
+Rihanna has even been seen there buying perfume there.
 I’m sure Rihanna smells excellent all the time, but I would have been more excited to find out where she buys her umbrella-ella-ella.

 4) Crumbs and Doilies

 Ever since The Great British Bake Off came into our lives, the world has fallen in love with British pastries.
-So I was thrilled that we were stopping at a bakery called Crumbs and Doilies.
-Linton whispered to us that this store had been started by a couple but that they had gone through a cupcake divorce.
+So let’s stop at a bakery called Crumbs and Doilies.
+Apparently this store had been started by a couple but that they had gone through a cupcake divorce.
 (I presume cupcake divorces are legal in the UK.)
-I assume he was whispering to keep this information a secret, so I promise not to tell anyone, except the readers of this blog!

 Chocolate is bad for you, little doggies!
 Leave before you get sick!